Best Ways to Make Money Scrapping Metal

 • A magnet helps differentiate between ferrous and nonferrous metals.
 A scale will help to keep track of the amount of metal obtained so that an estimate can be calculated.
 Always weigh metals before bringing them to the recycling center.

-• It’s easier to recycle large automotive parts, machinery, or large appliances or equipment with a truck with a trailer.
+• Recycling large automotive parts, machinery, or large appliances or equipment with a truck with a trailer is easier.
 A car with a trailer attached to it may also be used.

-• A dolly will come in handy, figuratively speaking, as it can haul heavy equipment much easier and safer.
+• A dolly will be handy, figuratively speaking, as it can haul heavy equipment much easier and safer.

 Recommended: The Best Wire Strippers for Copper Wire